-Any intention to resign from the programme should be discussed with the Associate Director/BPE Programme Leader.
+Any intention to resign from the programme should be discussed with the Associate Director/Programme Leader.

 Collect the relevant forms from the Education Student Centre.
-Then make an appointment to present the completed form to the Associate Director/BPE Programme Leader.
-Arrange this appointment directly with the Associate Director/BPE Programme Leader concerned.
+Then make an appointment to present the completed form to the Associate Director/Programme Leader.
+Arrange this appointment directly with the Associate Director/Programme Leader concerned.

-Transfer between University of Auckland, Faculty of Education Programmes
+Transfer between University of Auckland, Faculty of Education and Social Work Programmes

-Transfer between University of Auckland, Faculty of Education programmes may be possible in some circumstances, subject to the following provisions:
+Transfer between University of Auckland, Faculty of Education and Social Work programmes may be possible in some circumstances, subject to the following provisions:

-- All such transfers shall be subject to the approval of the Director responsible for the pathway where the student teacher resides and the Director responsible for the pathway into which transfer is sought. - All requests for transfers will be considered on the basis of University of Auckland, Faculty of Education 'Recognition of Prior Learning' policy in consultation with the RPL Co-ordinator.
+- All such transfers shall be subject to the approval of the Director responsible for the pathway where the student teacher resides and the Director responsible for the pathway into which transfer is sought. - All requests for transfers will be considered on the basis of University of Auckland, Faculty of Education and Social Work's 'Recognition of Prior Learning' policy in consultation with the RPL Co-ordinator.
 Where programme components vary, full credit for already-completed courses may not be awarded.